LukaszPasich/Now-We-Flip-MS2-/README.md

 - __Players vs. Player game__ - I decided that asking 2 players swapping mouse every 2 clicks was a poor UX.
 - __Player vs. Computer game__ - this feature has been abondened due to complexity of creating a Computer player.
 I decided that the only way I can make this game a solo game with current dev skills available is by adapting a 2-player game into a solo game.
-The player will do all the card turns trying to avoid pairs where green card could be eliminated (in the normal player vs. player mode players would actively seek to eliminate the opponent's colour).
+The player will do all the card turns trying to avoid pairs where green cards could be eliminated (in the normal player vs. player mode players would actively seek to eliminate the opponent's colour).
 - __X card activated__ - this feature has also been abandoned due to complexity.
 In the original game the X card was suppose to act as a 4th card in the suit that a player loses first (ex. as soon as the three green Rocks were eliminated - as player's first full suit eliminated - the green X had become another green Rock; also explained in the [prototype](https://xd.adobe.com/view/302ca869-8919-4726-a9ca-0125f59e3156-657f/)).
 This feature worked really well in the game mechanic tests, but a combination of the looming deadline and insufficient level of dev skills moved this feature onto the 'Further Future Development' shelf.